-In addition to predicting the movement of the first slides, the numerical model showed a 3D propagation of shear bands or a very thin weak layers along the toe slope near the creek as illustrated in Figure 17 where the blue color indicates the magnitude of the shear strain.
+In addition to predicting the movement of the first slides, the numerical model showed a 3D propagation of shear bands or a very thin weak layers along the toe slope near the creek as illustrated in Figure 17 where the blue color indicates the magnitude of the shear strain at the surface.
 These shear band were primarily governed by the morphology of the quick clay layers and initiated the retrogressive failure of this quick clay landslide.